Kurogami2134/p3rdml_modman/README.md

 If 'preview.png' exists within the mod's folder, it will be displayed in the mod list.
 This image must be 166x166 pixels in size.

-The mod manager currently supports three types of mods.
+The mod manager currently supports five types of mods.

 * At least one example of each type of mod is included in the release.